mcasimir/meta-tags-helpers/README.md

 **NOTE:** You can set namespaced keys (eg. `og:type`) either as key-value pairs (eg. `:"og:type" => ""`) or as nested hashes (eg. `:og => {:type => "..."}`), both of the syntaxes would address the same meta tag.

-or using defaults with setters (see below) just:
+or using defaults (see below) just:

 ``` erb
 <%= meta_tags %>